Azure/AzureStack-Tools/README.md

     -  It will automatically run Windows Setup as the VHD OS is prepared.
 When asked, provide your country, language, keyboard, and other preferences.
   - Something goes wrong in the reboot/customization process, and you are not able to RDP to the HOST after some time.

+## Azure Stack Compute Administration

-##Add a VM image to the Marketplace with PowerShell
+###Add a VM image to the Marketplace with PowerShell

 If the VM image VHD is available locally on the console VM (or another externally connected device), use the following steps: